jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide2.md

 * Understanding of the SRv6 stack available in Linux
 * Understanding the use of VPP as a host-based SRv6 forwarding element
-* How to query Jalapeno API with Python for network topology and SRv6 data
-* Using Python to craft specific SRv6 headers for traffic steering or other use cases
-* Using Python to to program SRv6 forwarding entries on a Linux host
+* How to use the **srctl** command line tool to program SRv6 routes on Linux hosts or VPP

 ## srctl command line tool
 As mentioned in the introduction, **srctl** is a command line tool that allows us to access SRv6 network services by programing SRv6 routes on Linux hosts or VPP.
-It is modeled after Kubernetes' *kubectl* command line tool, and as such it expects to be fed a yaml file defining the source and destination prefixes for which we want a specific SRv6 network service.
+It is modeled after *kubectl*, and as such it expects to be fed a yaml file defining the source and destination prefixes for which we want a specific SRv6 network service.
 When the user runs the command, **srctl** will call the Jalapeno API and pass the list of source and destination prefixes and the requested network service(s) or constraint(s).
 Jalapeno will perform its path calculations and will return a set of SRv6 instructions. **srctl** will then program the SRv6 routes on the Linux host or VPP.

  `srctl's` currently supported network services are: